Proj-Mer/Active-Directory-Home-lab/Setting_up/2_VirtualMachine/readme.md

   - Select the allocated drive and click next.
   - Wait for the windows to install.
     <p align="center"><img src="https://i.imgur.com/uQv0r5b.png" height="55%" width="55%" alt="brt"/></p>
+  - Setup your preferences for language and keyboard.
+  - Select **I don't have internet.**